Types of Personal Information We Collect

 How You Can Access and Change Personal Information

-Our commitment to your privacy includes multiple ways you reach us and inquire about the Personal Information in our possession.
-You may manage some of your account and contact information here.
-You may contact us through our contact form on our website or via phone at (800) 621-8335 to access and update all of your account and contact information, including to:
+Our commitment to your privacy includes multiple ways you can reach us and inquire about the Personal Information in our possession.
+You may take the following actions related to your account and contact information here:

 - See and receive a copy of the Personal Information we have about you, if any;